The NTU Partitioned Matching Game for International Kidney Exchange Programs: The NTU matching game with couples

 \subsection{Weak core}

-As we shall see, the problems concerning the weak core are considerably simpler than those concerning the strong core.
-We begin with a characterization result.
+As we shall see, the problems concerning the weak core are considerably simpler than those concerning the strong core, except for the optimization problem.
+We begin with a characterization result for the weak core.

 \begin{lemma} A matching $M$ is in the weak core if and only if \begin{enumerate}[a)] \item there is no $M_0$-alternating cycle such that every player edge in it has at most one vertex covered by $M$, \item there is no $M_0$-alternating path such that the player edges at the two ends of the path have 0 vertices covered by $M$, and the player edges in the middle have one vertex covered by $M$. \end{enumerate} \end{lemma} \begin{proof} If $M$ is in the weak core, then conditions a) and b) hold, since otherwise the $M_0$-alternating path or cycle would block $M$.
 Suppose a) and b) hold, but $M$ is not in the weak core.
-There is a coalition of players with a matching $M'$ such that every player in the coalition is strictly better off with $M'$, therefore those players who have both of their vertices covered by $M$ cannot belong to the coalition -- we can delete these players from the graph.
-Take the symmetric difference of the remaining player edges with $M'$.
-This consists of alternating cycles and paths.
-If there is an alternating cycle in the symmetric difference, then it contradicts a).
-If there is an alternating path, then the player edges at the two ends of the path have one vertex covered by $M'$, therefore they have 0 vertices covered by $M$, which contradicts b). \end{proof} \begin{theorem} If every player has size 2, then we can decide in polynomial time if a given matching $M$ is in the weak core.
+There is a coalition of players with a matching $M'$ such that every player in the coalition is strictly better off with $M'$, therefore the players who have both of their vertices covered by $M$ cannot belong to the coalition -- we can delete the vertices of these players from the graph, and consider only the remaining graph.
+Take the union of the remaining player edges and $M'$.
+This consists of $M_0$-alternating cycles and paths.
+If there is an $M_0$-alternating cycle in the union, then it contradicts a).
+If there is an $M_0$-alternating path, then the player edges at the two ends of the path have one vertex covered by $M'$, therefore they have 0 vertices covered by $M$, which contradicts b). \end{proof} \begin{theorem} \weakverif-2 is solvable in $\mathcal{O}(|V|^{4.5})$ time.

-\end{theorem} \begin{proof} We can check the conditions of Lemma \ref{2weak} in polynomial time.
-We restrict the graph to the players who have at most one vertex covered by $M$.
+\end{theorem} \begin{proof} We show that we can check the conditions of Lemma \ref{2weak} in $\mathcal{O}(|V|^{4.5})$ time (utilizing that a maximum size matching can be computed in $\mathcal{O}(|V|^{2.5})$ time~\cite{blum1990new}).
+Let $M'_0 \subseteq M_0$ be the set of player edges that have at most one vertex in $V(M)$.
+Let $G'$ denote the graph obtained by restricting $G$ to $V(M'_0)$, and adding $M'_0$ to the edge set.